karlwestin/node-tonegenerator/README.md

 #### Using the new interface
 - **freq** frequency in hertz. *defaults to 440*
 - **lengthInSecs** controls the length of the array output together with the samplerate *defaults to 2.0*
+- **lengthPrecision** controls how tones should try to match lengthInSecs.
+Options are *'clipexact', 'padexact', 'round'* The first two will produce consistent lengths for all frequencies and shapes. *defaults to 'round'*
 - **volume** controls max/min for the array values.
 If you intend to write 8-bit it should be less than or equal to tone.MAX_8, if 16 bit it should be less than or equal to tone.MAX_16. *defaults to 30*
 - **rate** sample rate, number of samples per second.
 Together with lengthInSecs, this define the length of the output array (lengthInSeccs * rate). *defaults to 44100*
 - **shape** controls the wave shape.
 Options are *'triangle', 'square', 'sine', 'saw'*.
 You can also pass in a custom function, see the tests for an example of this. *defaults to 'sine'*